-Please understand, in line with The Vine School Medicine Policy, we are only permitted to administer medicines prescribed by a doctor.
-If a child requires medication in school a request form must be completed, these are available from the school office or from the link below.
+If your child needs medicines in school, The Vine feels that this should not inhibit their education or delay them returning to school.
+The Vine School Medicine Policy has been updated and we are now permitted to administer medicines prescribed by a doctor but also the following medicines for certain conditions.
+Paracetamol.
+Antihistamine for an allergic reaction.
+Motion sickness medication (for school trips) and skin emollients. if a child requires medication in school an Administration Form must be completed, these are available from the school office or from the link below.

 If your child is asthmatic please make sure that we are aware and that they have an inhaler in school.
 To keep the inhaler in school parent/carers are required to fill in a school asthma card which will be reviewed annually.
 A copy is available from the school office.
 It is the parent/carers responsibility to be aware of the expiry date.Current advice is for children to use their inhaler as and when required.